Pre-correct the ‘risky moment’

 SEND/PP considerations

-Helps pupils with impulse control by bringing the rule into working memory at the right time.
+Helps students with impulse control by bringing the rule into working memory at the right time.

 Tags